connellw/ConnellsBlog/_posts/2021-11-28-dont-need-logging-code.md

 I see this sort of code far too often.
 Let me explain what's wrong with it.

-##### 1. There's an implicit boundary
+##### 1. Implicit boundary

 It's all about [drawing boxes](/drawing-boxes).
 The developer who wrote those log lines defined the concept of "a thing", but only in the logs.
 If we saw the same thing with comments, we would want to refactor into a new `DoAThing()` method, so I feel we should do the same here.
 The structure of our code should match how we break down the problem in our minds.

 It's not just about grouping things together and hiding them in a different part of the file.
-A method scopes the variables declared within that section of code so they cannot interfere with those outside.
+A method scopes the variables so they cannot interfere with those outside.
 Extracting a method forces us to explicitly define which arguments are passed into the method and which are returned from it.
 The boundary is clearer and more rigid, which helps us avoid spaghetti code as it develops.

-##### 2. There are too many constructor parameters
+##### 2. Too many constructor parameters

 In his book Clean Code, Uncle Bob makes the case for an upper limit of three parameters for all functions.

 > The ideal number of arguments for a function is zero (niladic).
 Next comes one (monadic) followed closely by two (dyadic).
 Three arguments (triadic) should be avoided where possible.
 More than three (polyadic) requires very special justification—and then shouldn't be used anyway.
+>
 > -- Robert C. Martin

 Constructors are essentially a function that creates an instance of a class.
 The constructor parameters show us what the class depends on - they're usually the first thing you see when opening a class file and the signature of the constructor is an indicator of what a class' responsibility is.
 Is the class responsible for logging?
 Is that part of its single responsibility?
 Not in this case.

-##### 3. We have not separated cross cutting concerns
+##### 3. Not separating cross cutting concerns

 Logging is called a **cross-cutting concern** because it is often used in many parts of our application: presentation, business logic, database code; they all want to write log lines.
 When we talk about [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), the word 'concern' is not a coincidental homophone - it's the same thing.

 Sometimes it's difficult to define what a concern really is when we're trying to separate them, but not this one - examples of cross-cutting concerns are all over the internet, and logging is usually the first.

-##### 4. Should the tests have to test logging?
+##### 4. Fake loggers in tests

 Often I see the `ILogger` interface mocked out and ignored in unit tests.
 Just because it keeps the runtime happy.
 It's almost as if the class is not really *concerned* with logging, right?

-##### 5. We spend so much time talking about it
+##### 5. Too much time talking about it

 I've worked in teams where we spend a *huge* chunk of our time writing log lines, discussing what to log, what level (Debug, Info, Warn) to log which things at, commenting on PRs suggesting adding another property.
 We spent time discussing logging standards and wrote documents explaining them.
 And we still got it wrong anyway - we'd have to raise new PRs to rename a log property to make it consistent with another part of the application.
-What a colossal waste of time.
+What a colossal waste of time!

-Do you know what, this is about separating concerns too.
+This is about separating concerns too.
 We managed to write the rules in one place.
 Couldn't we implement them in one place?
 Perhaps one class that has the single responsibility of logging?
 And only speak about it when we work on the code that is concerned with logging?

-##### 6. There's so much boilerplate
+##### 6. Boilerplate obfuscates the logic

 There's so much of it!
 Sometimes more than half the lines of code are related to logging.
 It clutters the codebase so important logic gets obfuscated and is harder to read.